hyling/kean.github.io/_posts/2017-07-10-api-client-in-swift.markdown

 ## 3. Using a JSON mapper

+**Update!** Swift 4 [has been released](https://swift.org/blog/swift-4-0-released/).
+The new [Swift Encoders and Decoders](https://github.com/apple/swift-evolution/blob/master/proposals/0167-swift-encoders.md) are the way to go for the majority of the apps now!

+> The rest of this section is kept for history.

 I don't think that it's that important which one of the JSON mappers to use unless you actually use one.
 It's [tedious and error-prone](https://developer.apple.com/swift/blog/?id=37) to map JSON to your model objects only using built-in language features.

 The things that I'm looking for in a JSON mapper are: